camden-git/k1-boot-display/readme.md

 # k1 full control

-full control over the software running your k1(max) printer.
+full control over the software running your k1 printer.

+this has only been tested on the normal k1 and k1 max; however, the k1c and k1 max se should work.

+## k1 klipper fork

+> [!WARNING]
+> a diff of this code to stock is in `CrealityKlipper/NOTSTOCKmy_diff.patch`, a human redable format is in `CrealityKlipper/NOTSTOCKdiff.html`.
+> there may be some changes due to mods, expect future changes.

+### change log (more to come)

+- errors are now in json format with keys
+- changed saving config file logic
+- chnages to adxl345 code to work with nozzle mcu
+  - this also broke it and made it map Y resonances to X
+- custom macros in python for print starting
+- DirZCtl
+- FanFeedback (unused maybe)
+- RCTFilter
+- changed power loss handling
+- gcode file metadata reading
+- prTouch
+- deleted random files

 ## k1 boot screen